infdust/benchmark_flashattn/README.md

 | rocm    | rocm     | none     |
 | rocprof | rocm     | rocprof  |

-The following charts show how performance varies with seq_len.
+The following charts show how performance varies with seq_lens.
 Overall, rocm-version of flash-attention has a significant gap compared to cuda.

 ### Single sequence